dkbnz/odyssey/README.md

 #### Linux
 1. Navigate into the newly extracted `${INSTALL_LOCATION}/seng302-team-100-everyware-0.0.1-SNAPSHOT/bin` folder
-2. Open the folder in the terminal and type `chmod -x seng302-team-100-everyware`.
+2. Open the folder in the terminal and type `chmod +x seng302-team-100-everyware`.
 This enables the file to be executable.
-3. Double click the `seng302-team-100-everyware` file and click `Run in Terminal`.
+3. Run the application by executing `./seng302-team-100-everyware` in the terminal.

 Congratulations, TravelEA should now be running!
 Your browser should open onto the TravelEA website, but if it does not navigate to `localhost:8080`.